CircuitSetup/Flux-Capacitor_backup/README.md

 If you want to have your FC to communicate with a Time Circuits Display wirelessly ("BTTF-Network"), enter the IP address of the TCD here.
 Do NOT enter a host name here.

 If you connect your FC to the TCD's access point ("TCD-AP"), the TCD's IP address is 192.168.4.1.

-##### &#9654; Wait for TCD-WiFi

-If you power up the TCD and the FC at the very same time (such as in a car), and your FC is configured to connect the TCD's access point ("TCD-AP"), check this to delay connecting to the TCD (to give it time to boot).

 ##### &#9654; Change chase speed with GPS speed